 Let’s start with a quick definition of what IF is.
 The basic idea is that you eat and don’t eat according to a schedule of time.
 You’ll have windows of fasting and eating.
 Fasting windows, the times when you don’t eat, can range from a few hours to a few days.

-The affect on your body during the fasting windows is explored more fully in another article, How Intermittent Fasting Works.
+The effect on your body during the fasting windows is explored more fully in another article, How Intermittent Fasting Works.
 So for the details on all the technical info, check that article out!

 Types of Fasts